Best Milk for 1 Year Old: How to Choose Milk for Babies 1 Year Old

 Non-Dairy Products to Avoid

 Babies, after one year of age, are introduced to wider varieties of milk that are necessary for their growth.
-This also includes some of the nondairy products, but before introducing them to your babies, you must know what must be avoided for your baby.
+This also includes some nondairy products, but before introducing them to your babies, you must know what must be avoided for your baby.
 Some nondairy products can harm their health as they may contain allergens, choking hazards, or nutritional concerns.
 So we bring you some dairy products that must be avoided at any cost for a year-old baby.

 • Nut-based milk (almond milk or cashew milk) is popular among adults and is particularly made for them.
 So, that is why it may not be the best milk for babies.